Hanafi school: Istihsan

 Istihsan refers to juristic discretion.
-The Hanafi jurist al-Sarakhsi describes it as a means through which a jurist can depart from a ruling derived through qiyas to ameliorate hardship, where the new ruling is typically supported by a superior proof, such as the Quran, sunnah, necessity (darurah) or an alternative qiyas.
+The Hanafi jurist al-Sarakhsi describes it as a means through which a jurist can depart from a ruling derived through qiyas to ameliorate hardship, where the new ruling is typically supported by a superior proof, such as the Quran, sunna, necessity (darurah) or an alternative qiyas.
 For example, by way of necessity, the Hanafi jurists allow a son to buy food or medicine for his ill father from the father's property without his prior permission.
 Hanafi istihsan based on necessity is, however, less broad than Maliki istihsan based on public welfare (maslaha).

-Istihsan emerged out of concerns among Hanafis that unrestrained qiyas could lead to results that were absurd or contradicted the sunnah.
+Istihsan emerged out of concerns among Hanafis that unrestrained qiyas could lead to results that were absurd or contradicted the sunna.
 The earliest Hanafis, including Abu Hanifa and al-Shaybani, more frequently used istihsan justified by subjective and pragmatic reasoning rather than on evidential grounds.
 Their use of istihsan sought to change the scope or outcome of a ruling due to its potential effects.
 More often than not, they deployed istihsan in a way that cannot be considered as ameliorating hardship, such as establishing the liability of a group of thieves involved in theft even if only one of them carried the stolen goods.
 Subjective istihsan declined due to attacks from al-Shafi'i, and Hanafi legal theorists would systemise it into the form eventually espoused by al-Sarakhsi, attempting to incorporate elements of subjectivity into the definition of necessity.

 Urf

 Urf refers to customary practices.
 The Hanafis consider it as an ancillary source of law that is subordinate to the primary sources of law.
-Urf is divided into two types: general (al-urf al-'amm) and special (al-urf al-khass).
+Urf is divided into two types: general (al-urf al-amm) and special (al-urf al-khass).
 A general urf refers to a customary practice that is widely accepted among a people regardless of the time period.
 As part of istihsan, the Hanafis permit favouring general urf over a ruling derived through qiyas.
 A special urf is more local and is upheld by a particular location or profession.
 Most Hanafis agree that special urf cannot qualify the general meaning of a textual evidence (nass), and that a ruling derived from qiyas takes precedence over special urf, although there is some disagreement on this.
-Ali Bardakoğlu suggests that the emphasis given to urf in Hanafi legal theory can partly explain the spread of the school among disparate non-Arab groups.
+Turkish academic Ali Bardakoğlu suggests that the emphasis given to urf in Hanafi legal theory can partly explain the spread of the school among disparate non-Arab groups.